Carlosaj18/Fullstack-React-Social-App/README.md

     <img src="https://user-images.githubusercontent.com/62365628/214876004-be858914-bb6b-4b6e-8c40-b49112ff0d30.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Shine Ecommerce for Earrings </h3>
+  <h3 align="center">Social App </h3>

   <p align="center">
-    React Responsive, Fullstack, Shine Ecommerce App.
-We will be using React, Material UI, Stripe, Formik, Yup, Strapi, and Redux Toolkit to build this entire application.
-This application will allow you to add products into a cart, have a form to fill out information and make payments through Stripe with a backend supported by Strapi.
+    React Responsive, Fullstack, Social App.
+We will be using MongoDB, Express, node, React, Material UI, Formik, Yup, and Redux Toolkit to build this entire application.
+This application will allow you to created you user, login with a token validation and post, add friends, like post, and see other posts.
     <br />
-    <a href="https://github.com/Carlosaj18/FULLSTACK-React-Ecommerce-App"><strong>Explore the site »</strong></a>
+    <a href="https://github.com/Carlosaj18/Fullstack-Responsive-MERN-App"><strong>Explore the site »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/Carlosaj18/Legal-App">View Demo</a>
+    <a href="https://github.com/Carlosaj18/Fullstack-Responsive-MERN-App">View Demo</a>
     ·
-    <a href="https://github.com/Carlosaj18/FULLSTACK-React-Ecommerce-App/issues">Report Bug</a>
+    <a href="https://github.com/Carlosaj18/Fullstack-Responsive-MERN-App/issues">Report Bug</a>
     ·
-    <a href="https://github.com/Carlosaj18/FULLSTACK-React-Ecommerce-App/issues">Request Feature</a>
+    <a href="https://github.com/Carlosaj18/Fullstack-Responsive-MERN-App/issues">Request Feature</a>
   </p>
 </div>